 Updated application forms for both the “First Draw” and “Second Draw” PPP loans can be found on the SBA website:

-As always, Lanigan, Ryan, Malcolm & Doyle will continue to monitor the evolving business landscape and add updates to our COVID-19 resource center as they become available.
+As always, Lanigan Ryan will continue to monitor the evolving business landscape and add updates to our COVID-19 resource center as they become available.
 As an “essential” business in the state of Maryland, we will continue to work for clients to meet upcoming deadlines, while emphasizing the safety of both our clients and our team.
-Please know that your Lanigan, Ryan team members are always available for questions.
+Please know that your Lanigan Ryan team members are always available for questions.